tomastuser/stromik/README.md

-# marianka-ts
+# stromik

-webapp for LMŠ Mariánka using Typescript
+webapp for LMŠ Stromik